Experience great hunting and sport shooting with the Henry Big Boy and know what makes this rifle a go-to firearm for many gun enthusiasts.

 The polished, brass receiver is drilled and tapped for optic mounts, so you can scope out your target at longer distances—which is great for those of you who prefer magnification.
-And, as a bit of a side note, in my review video I stated that the sights can be adjusted for elevation, but forgot to mention that they can also be adjusted for windage once you know how to do it.
-(I'll post Henry's video of this at bottom)
+And, as a bit of a side note, in my review video, I stated that the sights can be adjusted for elevation, but forgot to mention that they can also be adjusted for windage once you know how to do it (I'll post Henry's video of this at the bottom).

-There's been a lot of talk so far about the brass accents, and I wanted to point out that you shouldn’t be fooled by this rifle's sexiness.
+There's been a lot of talks so far about the brass accents, and I want to point out that this rifle's sexiness shouldn't fool you.
 You can take this brass, pistol-caliber rifle into the woods and put deer, hogs, and other animals down with it just as you could with any other, more “camouflaged” gun.

 Moving on …

-I usually try to find something wrong with all the guns and gear I review, but I'm really struggling with this one.
+I usually try to find something wrong with guns and gear I review, but I'm really struggling with this one.
 It's pretty, works well, shoots straight …

-Here is a video on the Henry YouTube Channel explaining in detail just how to adjust that rear buckhorn sight:
+Here is a video from Henry Repeating Arms explaining in detail just how to adjust that rear buckhorn sight:

 If you're new to using rifles as a gun enthusiast, this firearm is built just for you.
 I recommend the Henry Lever Action Big Boy to anyone on the hunt for a good rifle chambered in a pistol cartridge.